Greek shares fall, Europe slips as no deal seen in debt talks

 their expectations that euro zone finance ministers meeting in

-prepared to do to continue to get more loans from the euro zone.
+is prepared to do to continue to get more loans from the euro

 But with a deadline looming in the form of the expiry of the